Jeeey1/Jeeey1/README.md

 ## Hey!
 I'm João Vitor! 👾

 <p>Open to constructive criticism and suggestions to help me grow and improve.</p>
+<blockquote>"There is no light for those who do not know darkness"</blockquote>

 ### 📬 - How to reach me